Constructive Bidding

 (538) Slam Bidding: Q-Minorwood

-When we have a minor suit fit, keeping the auction below 5-minor, while trying for slam is one of the advantages of minorwood — using 4-minor as an asking asking tool.
+When we have a minor suit fit, keeping the auction below 5-minor while trying for slam is one of the advantages of Minorwood — using 4-minor as an Ace-asking tool.
 By making an improvement to our Ace-showing structure in Minorwood, we can combine both Keycard-asking and quantitative bidding into one structure.
 This new structure is called Q-Minorwood.

 (537) Slam Bidding: Responding to 4NT Keycard with a Void